Deepsea Under The PoleUnder the melting ice

 The team completed 51 dives in all and would probably be diving still if conditions hadn’t deteriorated further.
 By the third week in April, temperatures had soared to 10 to 15 degrees higher than normal and the ice was melting fast – “fragmenting into pieces more and more every day”, wrote Bardout, announcing the decision to leave the Pole earlier than planned.
 “We’ve heard cracking noises underwater while diving and we hear it in the tents at night.
 You can feel the ice pressure releasing.
 You feel fear.”

 With the first break in the weather, the team was plucked off the melting ice along with Kayak and their gear.
-Airlifted to Ellesmere Island and then home to France, Bardout and Périé are already planning their next expedition, which will include long and very deep dives, to photograph and assess the state of polar sea ice and its biodiversity closer to the west and north Greenland coast, where Inuit hunters depend on the slow circling of seasons and a thick sheet of ice to earn their livelihoods.
+Airlifted to Ellesmere Island and then home to France, where Bardout and Périé would plan their next expedition – which would include long and very deep dives – to photograph and assess the state of polar sea ice and its biodiversity closer to the west and north Greenland coast, where Inuit hunters depend on the slow circling of seasons and a thick sheet of ice to earn their livelihoods..

 “The submarine sea ice environment is almost completely unknown,” says Bardout, explaining his passion for the frozen underbelly of the Arctic.
 “Relatively few images of it exist in the public domain and most of them were taken in the same basic place, within easy striking distance of logistics bases with airfields.
 But the ice is different everywhere you go in the Arctic and the submarine landscape varies enormously from place to place.
 We just want to show the beauty of this vanishing world.”